COSC-499-W2023/year-long-project-team-18/app/angular-cognito/api/README.md

 - XAMPP

 ## How to use this api
+- Download XAMPP from somewhere online
 - Navigate to where you downloaded XAMPP (Usually just your C drive)
 - Navigate to htdocs
 - Copy this entire folder into htdocs (including the actual folder)
 - Start your Apache server

+If you follow these steps you should be able to run the API